 3. Experienced Customer Service Representative

-1. Personalized Customer Service Resume
+4. Personalized Customer Service Resume

-2. Classic Customer Service Resume
+5. Classic Customer Service Resume

-3. Formal Customer Service Resume
+6. Formal Customer Service Resume

-4. Whitespace Customer Service Resume
+7. White Space Customer Service Resume

 What we like: This resume stands out because it's the first one we've seen in the article that utilizes the full width of the page.
 If you really need the extra space, this single-column format allows those extra inches on the side so your qualifications take up less vertical space.
 This can help your resume look less bunchy, and is extremely easy for your potential employers to follow.